Jest

 How to use

-Here we use Jest alongside with React Testing Library, Test Renderer, and Redux Mock Store.
+Here we use Jestarrow-up-right alongside with React Testing Libraryarrow-up-right, Test Rendererarrow-up-right, and Redux Mock Storearrow-up-right.

 Snapshot Testing Example